 We offer a complimentary 15 minute meet and greet so that we can get to know one another a little bit.
 You can share what makes your heart so heavy and how you came to decide that you were ready to heal.
 We invite you to reach out.
 You'll leave the call feeling triumphant at having taken the first small but significant step toward a better future.
 Reach out to schedule today.

 Research tells us that 70% of the population have experienced trauma.
-Trauma survivors experience an increase in physical and mental health symptoms, difficulty in their relationships with others, and and difficulty in managing emotions.
+Trauma survivors experience an increase in physical and mental health symptoms, difficulty in relationships with others, and in managing emotions.
 Eye Movement Desensitization and Reprocessing (EMDR) Therapy can help.
 And we offer the magic of Intensive EMDR.

 Grief, whether it results from the actual death of a loved one, or from one of the many forms of symbolic loss that life sometimes brings, is a heavy weight to carry.
 When we are able to process it in a safe and compassionate space, we are able to move forward with it and become deeply attuned to living our lives fully, deeply, mindfully.